- 381 views

 FC Barcelona is one of the world’s biggest and most successful football clubs, and at the team’s home, the near-hallowed Camp Nou, you can live and breathe the club’s rich history.
 Some of the greatest football players of all time have pulled on the famous jersey, including Brazilian trio Ronaldo, Rivaldo and Ronaldinho, Portuguese legend Luís Figo and, of course, current superstar Lionel Messi.
 For many, Barça is synonymous with the city, and no visit would be complete without a trip to the stadium.

 Good to know: Many guided tours of the stadium are available.
-The basic tour currently costs USD 33.50, but the ‘Players Experience’ tour, the only option that allows you to see inside the players’ dressing rooms, costs USD 157*.
+The ‘Players Experience’ tour, is the only tour that allows you to see inside the players’ dressing rooms.
 There is a slight reduction in price for booking the basic tour online through the official website — the Players Experience tour is available only by booking online.

 At the opposite end of Las Ramblas from Plaça de Catalunya lies Port Vell, the Old Port, an area that has been completely transformed in recent years into a glitzy, upmarket waterfront full of modern restaurants and bars.
 Check out the Mirador de Colón, the statue of Christopher Columbus pointing out to sea in the direction of the New World and visit the Museu Maritím to learn about the long tradition of seafaring in the city.
 Also, don't miss l'Aquàrium, which houses over 11,000 fish and features an 80m underwater tunnel.

 Good to know: The wooden walkway which makes up the Rambla del Mar and that leads to the Maremàgnum restaurant and entertainment zone is a great spot to visit in the evening after sundown.
 At this time, it is a bustle of activity and lights, offering some fine views of the city lit up on the other side of the harbour.